younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 3. Configure the pipeline on GitLab.
 <br />&emsp;&nbsp;a.
 Create .gitlab-ci.yml in a test pipeline in the GitLab Editor.
 <br />&emsp;          b.
 Copy the contents of gitlab-pipeline-template.yml and configure the following:
-<br>.            i.
+<br />&emsp;&nbsp;            i.
 Set any tags required to identify the GitLab runner you wish to run your pipeline, e.g. ship_docker.
 <br>             ii.
 Replace <some registry> with the URL to docker image.
 <br>             iii.
 Edit the accessibility scan parameters with the type of scan you want to run:
   <figure style="text-align: center">